-For the purpose of determining shareholders' eligibility to attend and vote at the 2023 Annual General Meeting, the Register of Members of the Company will be closed from Friday, 2 June 2023 to Wednesday, 7 June 2023, both dates inclusive.
+For the purpose of determining shareholders' eligibility to attend and vote at the 2024 Annual General Meeting and the 2024 Extraordinary General Meeting, the Register of Members of the Company will be closed from Friday, 31 May 2024 to Wednesday, 5 June 2024, both dates inclusive.
 During the aforementioned period, no transfer of shares will be registered.
-In order to be eligible to attend and vote at the 2023 Annual General Meeting, all transfer forms accompanied by the relevant share certificates must be lodged with the Company's share registrar, Computershare Hong Kong Investor Services Limited, for registration not later than 4:30 pm (Hong Kong time) on Thursday, 1 June 2023.
+In order to be eligible to attend and vote at the 2024 Annual General Meeting and the 2024 Extraordinary General Meeting, all transfer forms accompanied by the relevant share certificates must be lodged with the Company's share registrar, Computershare Hong Kong Investor Services Limited, for registration not later than 4:30 pm (Hong Kong time) on Thursday, 30 May 2024.

-For the purpose of determining shareholders' entitlement to the proposed final dividend, the Register of Members of the Company will be closed from Monday, 19 June 2023 to Tuesday, 20 June 2023, both dates inclusive.
+For the purpose of determining shareholders' entitlement to the proposed Final Dividend, the Register of Members of the Company will be closed from Monday, 24 June 2024 to Tuesday, 25 June 2024, both dates inclusive.
 During the aforementioned period, no transfer of shares will be registered.
-In order to qualify for the proposed final dividend, all transfer forms accompanied by the relevant share certificates must be lodged with the Company's share registrar, Computershare Hong Kong Investor Services Limited, for registration not later than 4:30 pm (Hong Kong time) on Friday, 16 June 2023.
+In order to qualify for the proposed Final Dividend, all transfer forms accompanied by the relevant share certificates must be lodged with the Company's share registrar, Computershare Hong Kong Investor Services Limited, for registration not later than 4:30 pm (Hong Kong time) on Friday, 21 June 2024.